top of page

 In 2019, three companies (Arbor Anchor Prospects, McLaughlin's Tree Service, and Gig Harbor Tree Service) donated their services to remove dangerous lightning-struck and ill trees on the Blue Forge Group campus.
 Hardcore Excavations removed the giant stumps.
 We filmed free commercials for them through Blue Forge Films.

-In 2020, Book 'Em Bookstore in Port Orchard donated their parking lot for us to host weekly book fairs.
+2020 through 2023, Book 'Em Bookstore in Port Orchard donated their parking lot for us to host weekly book fairs.

 In 2021, Morrison Gravel in Port Orchard donated twenty yards of fill dirt to help create an outdoor meeting space for artisans on our Port Orchard campus.
 McClendon's Ace Hardware in Port Orchard donated roofing materials to help us create an accessible bathroom on campus.
 The Bremerton Walmart donated to help our children's show, Seriously Cereal, add puppets to their cast.